-The skin around the injection site will be cleaned, and the area numbed with anesthetic.
+The skin around the injection site will be cleaned and the area numbed with an anesthetic.
 The doctor will then use X-ray guidance to direct a needle to the targeted area and slowly inject anesthetic.

 The procedure takes about 30 minutes.

 The degree of pain relief you experience will depend in part on whether your pain is actually caused by the sympathetic nerves.
 In the week after your procedure, it is helpful to keep a "pain diary" to share with your doctor.

 Resume taking your regular medications, but please limit your use of pain medications the day of the procedure.
 This will make it easier to determine whether the nerve block was effective.